Working with ElevatedButton in Flutter (2022)

 Style (Color, Border, Elevation…)

 You can style ElevatedButton by using the styleFrom static method or the ButtonStyle class.
-The first one is more convenient than the second one.
+The first approach is more convenient than the second one.

 Using styleFrom to style an ElevatedButton: